kbrueckner/mui-validate/doc/components/Validate.md

 ### after (optional)

-A hook for functionality triggered after validation (with access to the validation result).
+A hook for functionality triggered after validation (with access to the validation result and the value used during validation).

-Type: (result: Validation) => void
+Type: (result: Validation, value: string) => void

 Defaults to: undefined